[CF]

 TABLE OF CONTENTS

-This wide-ranging check establishes whether an individual's or a company's name appears in association with anything from criminal activity and international sanctions, through to regulatory penalties and Politically Exposed Persons (PEPs).
+This wide-ranging check determines whether an individual's or a company's name is associated with any of the following: criminal activity, international sanctions, regulatory penalties, or Politically Exposed Persons (PEPs).

 International Fraud/Sanctions searches

 The International Fraud / Sanctions search will return possible potential matches for fraud or sanctions.
-In order to help you rule out these matches, we would advise to follow the below steps:
+To help you rule out these matches, we would advise you to follow the below steps:

 1. What is the nature of the result?
 If the entity was your candidate, would this be a problem?
-This is relevant for results under the category of Politically Exposed Persons (PEPs). e.g. If someone is listed as the son of a Member of Parliament, is there any conflict of interest between this and the work that the candidate will do?
+This is relevant for results under the category of Politically Exposed Persons (PEPs).
+For example, if someone is listed as the son of a Member of Parliament, is there any conflict of interest between this and the work that the candidate will do?

-2. Check photograph – for likeness, obvious age difference, etc.
+2. Check photograph—for likeness, noticeable age difference, etc.

 3. Identifiers - Use the passport, driving licence, birth certificate or other identity documents to eliminate matches.